-The British Library Sound Archive holds recordings of music in the western concert tradition, opera and liturgical music, and the pre-Baroque repertories of Western Europe.
+The British Library holds recordings of music in the western concert tradition, opera and liturgical music, and the pre-Baroque repertories of Western Europe.
 The collection includes commercial discs, tapes of BBC and other radio broadcasts, test pressings, and rare or unpublished recordings donated by composers and private collectors.

 Yehudi Menuhin (photo: EMI Records)

-The Sound Archive holds tens of thousands of commercial recordings of classical music.
+The Library holds tens of thousands of commercial recordings of classical music.
 Most UK record companies donate copies of their new releases and foreign labels are bought selectively: for example, the series Musique Française d'Aujourd'hui sponsored by the French Ministry of Culture with the SACEM Foundation and French-Radio; Musica Sveciae, an anthology of Swedish Music produced by the Royal Swedish Academy of Music in collaboration with leading Swedish record companies; and the Canberra School of Music's Anthology of Australian music on disc.
 Important donations of commercial discs have been made by the Czech, German, and Polish governments, the German Radio Lautarchiv, the Vienna Phonogramm-Archiv, the New York Public Library and many individual donors.

 Listen to Jonathan Harvey's piece, 'Calling Across Time', commissioned by the British Library.